____________________

 For comparison with the canonical Christian eschatology, see Ch.
 20-22 of the last book of the Bible, The Revelations of John.

-For an introductions to ancient religious scepticism, see Battling the Gods by Tim Whitmarsh.
+For an introduction to ancient religious scepticism, see Battling the Gods by Tim Whitmarsh.
 For an introduction to epistemological scepticism in the Socratic-Platonic tradition, see The Sceptics by R J Hankinson.
 For the sociological approach to knowledge in Roman literature, see Titus Livy’s History of Rome, Book 1, where he discusses the value of Numa’s introduction of religion.
 For the Renaissance revival of the sociological approach, see Machiavelli’s Discourses on the first 10 books of Titus Livy, Book 1, Discourses 11-15.

 For the exclusion of poets and poetry from Plato’s Republic, see its Book III, p.
 386-392, and then Book X, p.
 595-608.